pronamic/wp-woocommerce-stock-synchronization/readme.txt

 == Changelog ==

 = 1.1.2 =
-*	HOTFIX: Missing notes and incorrect version number.
+*	Hotfix - Missing notes and incorrect version number.

 = 1.1.1 =
-*	HOTFIX: Fixed variable products not correctly syncing.
+*	Hotfix - Fixed variable products not correctly syncing.

 = 1.1.0 =
-*	FEATURE: Developer Debug Request.
+*	Feature - Developer Debug Request.
 If you have the password from the user, you can request additional information by making a POST request to site.ext?stock_sync_debug=password

 = 1.0.0 =
-*	FEATURE: Individual Synchronization Option
+*	Feature - Individual Synchronization Option
-*	IMPROVEMENT: Handling the synchronization better for very large requests.
+*	Improvement - Handling the synchronization better for very large requests.
-*	FIX: No longer required to have URL's with/without slashes.
+*	Fix - No longer required to have URL's with/without slashes.
 Everything has added slashes now.

 = 0.1 =
 *	Initial release